 Three Victory Stories

-Here are three stories of musicians I know who found their way past such obstacles and were able to give generously to their audience (I published these previously in an article titled Fearlessness in the Face of Judgment.)
+Here are three stories of musicians I know who found their way past such obstacles and were able to give generously to their audience.
 I hope these stories will give you ideas about how to rise to the occasion of performing—to face your fear and go beyond it.

 Bob: Remembering Responsibility